-A lot of people feel like money conversations are a fun topic to avoid.
-You might think it’s because they don’t have enough, but I’ve found for me, more often than not, my husband and I just disagree on how we should spend our funds together.
-It can be overwhelming trying to communicate with someone about something so important when you aren’t seeing eye-to-eye or even understanding each other fully in general.
+Many people feel like money conversations are a fun topic to avoid.
+You might think it’s because they don’t have enough, but I’ve found that, more often than not, my husband and I just disagree on how we should spend our funds together.
+Trying to communicate with someone about something so important when you aren’t seeing eye-to-eye or even understanding each other fully, in general, can be overwhelming.

-It can be overwhelming trying to communicate with someone about something as important as finances when you aren’t seeing eye-to-eye or even understanding each other fully in general.
-Not only are these conversations difficult, but the person is working through their own emotions and thoughts on a topic that may make them more vulnerable than they have been before; which makes it hard not to get defensive at times.
+Trying to communicate with someone about something as important as finances can be overwhelming when you aren’t seeing eye-to-eye or even understanding each other fully.
+Not only are these conversations difficult, but the person is working through their or own emotions and thoughts on a topic that may make them more vulnerable than they have been before; which makes it hard not to get defensive at times.

-The financial aspect of your relationship should never overshadow the emotional one, nor vice versa–but because money influences so many things in life (relationship stability included) communicating well becomes vital for both parties’ happiness together going forward.
+The financial aspect of your relationship should never overshadow the emotional one, nor vice versa–but because money influences so many things in life (relationship stability included), communicating well becomes vital for both parties’ happiness together in the future.

 It’s also helpful to try to be kind when you’re approaching this difficult conversation.
-On the other hand, being the person receiving negative criticism may not be as easy to handle, but try to keep in mind that a good relationship doesn’t end with an argument; it’s how you resolve them.
+On the other hand, being the person receiving negative criticism may not be as easy to handle, but remember that a good relationship doesn’t end with an argument; it’s how you resolve it.

 Look, I get it.
-You’re afraid of what you might learn when you start to budget but the truth is that if you really want to improve your finances and become more secure in life then it’s something you have to do.
+You’re afraid of what you might learn when you start to budget, but the truth is that if you want to improve your finances and become more secure in life, then it’s something you have to do.

-The idea of budgeting can be terrifying because we are afraid that it will hold us back from enjoying life, but the truth is if you really want to improve your finances and live a more secure lifestyle then it’s something you have to do.
+The idea of budgeting can be terrifying because we are afraid that it will hold us back from enjoying life, but the truth is if you want to improve your finances and live a more secure lifestyle, then it’s something you have to do.

 You might not want to hear this, but the only way you’ll ever be able to afford that new car or your dream house is if you start budgeting today.

-You’re probably thinking “Why should I do it when there’s a chance of finding out something bad about my finances?”
-The truth is though that no matter what happens with your money in five years from now nothing could possibly compare to how great life would feel for being wiser and more secure.
+You’re probably thinking, “Why should I do it when there’s a chance of finding out something bad about my finances?”
+The truth is that no matter what happens with your money five years from now, nothing could compare to how great life would feel for being wiser and more secure.